Fundamental irreversibility of the classical three-body problem. New approaches and ideas in the study of dynamical systems: A new criterion for estimating chaos in classical systems

 When the three-body system is in an environment that has both regular and random influences on it, then it makes sense to talk about a statistical system.
-In this case, the main task is to construct the mathematical expectations of different elementary atomic-molecular processes flowing at the multichannel scattering (see Sch.
+In this case, the main task is to construct the mathematical expectations of different elementary atomic-molecular processes occurring during multichannel scattering (see Sch.
 1).
-Note that the evolution equations (\ref{24abct}) and (\ref{25b}), describing of geodesic flows depending on \emph{internal time} $s$ have an important feature.
-Namely, the \emph{internal time}, depending on the properties of the manifold geometry can branching.
-The latter circumstance forces us follow up the development of all solutions.
-In other words, it is necessary to establish criteria indicating the measure of deviation of probabilistic current tubes.
+Recall that the evolution equations (\ref{24abct}) and (\ref{25b}), describing of geodesic flows depending on \emph{internal time} $``s"$ have an important feature.
+The latter circumstance makes it necessary to introduce new criteria for determining the measure of deviation of probabilistic current tubes of various elementary processes.

-Following the definition of Kullbeck-Leibler on the distance between two continuous distributions, we can determine the criterion characterizing the deviation between the tubes of probabilistic currents of elementary processes \cite{Kul}.
+In particular, following the definition of \emph{Kullback-Leibler} definition of the distance between two continuous distributions, we can determine the criterion characterizing the deviation between the corresponding tubes of probabilistic currents \cite{Kul}.

-\textbf{Definition 8.} The deviation between two different tubes of probabilistic currents in the phase space will be defined by the expression:
+\textbf{Definition 7.} \emph{The deviation between two different tubes of probabilistic currents in the phase space will be defined by the expression: